techidaily/site-android-transfer/source/_posts/in-2024-solved-move-from-motorola-edge-40-to-ios-not-working-problems-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![transfer data from Motorola Edge 40 to BlackBerry-10](https://images.wondershare.com/drfone/others/how-to-transfer-data-from-android-to-blackberry08.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The Device Switch app is very reliable.
 But, there is one downside.
 You cannot transfer all file types using it, and the process may take a lot of time sometimes.
 But, we have found an even easier way.
 It is software called Dr.Fone - Phone Transfer.
 Keep reading to find out more about it!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: Transfer data from Motorola Edge 40 to Blackberry by Dr.Fone (Fast, easy and safe)